Azure/go-asyncjob/README.md

 - a step would be started once all it's dependency is finished.
 - output of a step can be feed into next step as input, type is checked by go generics.
 - step is wrapped in [AsyncTask](github.com/Azure/go-asynctask) with strongType info preserved
-- parameter can be a step as well, utlizing asynctask.NewCompletedTask
+- you can feed parameters as a step as well.

 # Usage